-The sixth edition of the quarterly Square Feet magazine, dedicated to commercial and residential design, construction and real estate, focuses on workspace around the state.
+The seventh edition of the quarterly Square Feet magazine, dedicated to commercial and residential design, construction and real estate, focuses on multifamily housing around the state.

 By Anne Wallace Allen